alper8/aura/README.md

 Feel free to DM me on LinkedIn if you want to use it for commercial purposes.
 I'm not offering a general public license because I do not want a mega corporation making a SaaS tool out of my idea!

+If you write to me or make some contributions I will make a custom (probably free) license for you!

 ---

 ## 🌟 Roadmap